zlatanvasovic/hackwork/CONTRIBUTING.md

 and reproducible problems fixable within the Hackwork code.
 Please read the following guidelines before opening any issue.

-* **Search for existing issues.** To be honest, it's painful to go through a lot of duplicate issues.
+* **Search for existing issues.** It's painful to go through a lot of duplicate issues.
 You help a lot by first checking if someone else reported the same issue.
 Also, the issue may already be resolved.
 * **Be sure that the bug is in the Hackwork core.** Sorry, I can't fix errors with your web server.
 I can help, though.
-* **Share as much information as possible.** Tell what operating system and web server you're using, what customizations you did and other important factors when useful.
-Include the steps to reproduce the bug, if possible.
+* **Share as much information as possible.** Tell what operating system and web server you're using, what customizations you did and include the steps to reproduce the bug, if possible.

 ## Pull requests